xan-thangum/EDSE307/README.md

 ### A standard layout

 ![Screenshot](https://github.com/xan-thangum/EDSE307/blob/main/normal%20class%20floor%20plan.png)

 This mockup would be my ideal classroom, but with coat hangers near the door and outlet extension cords hanging from the ceiling.
 The chairs, tables and whiteboards have rollers to make rearranging furniture easier.
 The entrance to the class is at the back so late students can enter the classroom with minimal interruption.
 Instead of fixed lab computers, there would be laptops available to the students stored on the shelves near the teacher's desk.

+The following pictures show a 3D render of what the classroom would look like.

 ![Screenshot](https://github.com/xan-thangum/EDSE307/blob/main/normal%20class%20teachers%20desk%20view.png)